hash1khn/flaskproject/README.md

-# FlaskProject: Promotion and User Management
+# Simple Sushi Website Using Flask

 This repository contains a Flask application for managing promotions and user data.
 The application includes features such as updating promotions, user authentication, and real-time chart updates.